 CE Experimental Research Products

 This page provides an introduction to special tabulation tables and other experimental products being developed by the Consumer Expenditure Survey Division.
 New research products will be added and updated periodically.

-Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, information on how to get the most from the CE published and prepublication tables, and the experimental New Jersey State weight public-use microdata files.
+Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, information on how to get the most from the CE published and prepublication tables, and the experimental state weight files.

 Note that the 2014 through mid-2016 Generational tables were research work, and had not been produced using BLS production methods and standards.
 The 2016 annual Generational table is now included in the standard tables.